-With a rise in consumer preference toward health and wellness, outdoor saunas are becoming increasingly popular.
-Beyond enjoyment and relaxation, saunas have been found to provide myriad health benefits such as improving heart health, reducing stress, fighting illness, burning calories, flushing toxins, and relieving sore muscles.
+As people continue to prioritize health and wellness, outdoor saunas are becoming increasingly popular.
+Beyond enjoyment and relaxation, saunas (small structures in which users experience dry or wet heat sessions) have been found to provide myriad health benefits, such as improving heart health, reducing stress, fighting illness, burning calories, flushing toxins, and relieving sore muscles.

 - BEST BANG FOR THE BUCK: Xmatch Far Infrared Wooden Outdoor Sauna

-- BEST BARREL: Almost Heaven Saunas Audra Barrel Sauna
+- BEST BARREL: Almost Heaven Saunas Audra Cedar Barrel Sauna

 - BEST DESIGN: BZB Cabins Outdoor Pod Sauna Igloo Kit 40